aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

                 ComboBoxUri = "<ADD `RagApiEndpointUrl` VALUE FROM GUIDANCE DEPLOYMENT>";
             }
     ```
-9. Save the `SpeechComponent.cpp` file, and close VS Code.
+10. Save the `SpeechComponent.cpp` file, and close VS Code.
-10. Using the Unreal Editor, click the `Compile` button to recompile the C++ code.
+11. Using the Unreal Editor, click the `Compile` button to recompile the C++ code.
-11. Once the updated code has been compiled, click the `Launch` button to interact with the ___Ada___ NPC.
+12. Once the updated code has been compiled, click the `Play` button to interact with the ___Ada___ NPC.

 ## Next Steps

+Once the sample application has been validated using the `QA` deployment, you can deploy the infrastructure into production, as part of an LLMOps pipeline, using the following steps:

+1. Using the Cloud9 IDE, open the `stacks/toolchain.py` file for editing.
+2. Uncomment the following code to enable the `PROD`, and `TUNING` stages of the LLMOps pipeline:
+    ```python
+    # Add Production Stage
+    ToolChainStack._add_stage(
+        pipeline=pipeline,
+        stage_name=constants.PROD_ENV_NAME,
+        stage_account=self.account,
+        stage_region=self.region,
+        model_parameter_name="CustomModelName"
+    )

+    # Add tuning stack as CT stage
+    ToolChainStack._add_stage(
+        pipeline=pipeline,
+        stage_name="TUNING",
+        stage_account=self.account,
+        stage_region=self.region,
+        model_parameter_name="CustomModelName"
+    )
+    ```
+3. Save the `toolchain.py` file.
+4. Commit the updates to the source repository using the following commands:
+    ```bash
+    git add -A

+    git commit -m "Enabled PROD and TUNING stages"

+    git push
+    ```
+5. Open the [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) console, and click on the LLMOps pipeline for the workload.
+For example, if your `WORKLOAD_NAME` parameter is `Ada`, CodePipeline will reflect that the `Ada-Pipeline`  is `In progress`.

-Review the [Continuous Tuning using FMOps](https://catalog.us-east-1.prod.workshops.aws/workshops/90992473-01e8-42d6-834f-9baf866a9057/en-US/5-continuous-tuning) section of the **Operationalize Generative AI Applications using LLMOps** workshop for a step-by-step guide to implementing continuous fine-tuning of a custom foundation model for the use case.
+>__NOTE:__ Review the [Continuous Tuning using FMOps](https://catalog.us-east-1.prod.workshops.aws/workshops/90992473-01e8-42d6-834f-9baf866a9057/en-US/5-continuous-tuning) section of the **Operationalize Generative AI Applications using LLMOps** workshop for a step-by-step guide to implementing continuous fine-tuning of a custom foundation model for the use case.

 ## Cleanup